dribnet/purvs/README.md

 ## PS2 MDDN 242 2018

-COLOUR RESEARCH 3

-More Cute and soft.
-Marshmellow vibe.
-This is my favourite one so far since my first colour choice is quite tiring to look at in the exhibition.

-  const col1 = "#f9d9e9";
-  const col2 = "#c3e6e7";
-  const col3 = "#fefefe";

-Next step:
-- Reposition and adjust some alphabets.
-- Develop on colour template for my alphabet.
-- Research on exhitbition letter choices.
-- Reduce the parameters use.

-<<<<<<< HEAD
+Final

+The biggest challenge for me in this project was to transform 2D shapes into a 3D looking form.
+At first I tried designing my alphabet with 3D cube function from the p5js reference but I realised it limits my design output a lot as I could not customise the faces of my cube face by face.
+Customising colours is a big part of my alphabet since I wanted to show an isometric illusion vibe in it.
+Therefore, I tried drawing 3D looking cubes by using the vertex function and layering them to create a 3D look.
+It turned out better than I expected and I am happy at how isometric it looks.

+I have changed my colour choice for the cube from the colourful hot pink, yellow and blue to light pink, blue and white.
+This is because my first colour choice looked way too busy in the exhibition.
+Although my alphabet colours for the final are much simpler, it is much pleasant to look at while still being aesthetic and isometric.

+I shaved off two parametres by combining two of the cubes that are always called together into a second object function.
+In this way I will only need 14 parametres instead of 16 for all my 8 cubes.

   The parameters per letter:

   * `x1` : x offset of the first cube
   * `y1` : y offset of the first cube

-  * `x2` : x offset of the second cube relative to the first one
+  * `x2` : x offset of the second cube
-  * `y2` : y offset of the second cube relative to the first one
+  * `y2` : y offset of the second cube

-  * `x3` : x offset of the third cube
-  * `y3` : y offset of the third cube

   * `x4` : x offset of the fourth cube
   * `y4` : y offset of the fourth cube